woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

 To create a custom WPS process, you will need to create a new Java project, either with an `IDE <http://en.wikipedia.org/wiki/Integrated_development_environment>`_ or from the command line.
 This tutorial will assume that you are using `Eclipse <http://www.eclipse.org>`_, a very popular IDE.
 Others, like `Netbeans <http://www.netbeans.org>`_, `IntelliJ IDEA <http://www.jetbrains.com/idea/>`_, or (for the brave) purely command-line Java tools can work just as well.

-`Maven <http://maven.apache.org>`_ will also be used to build GeoTools and GeoServer, and is recommended for dependency management and project building.
+`Maven <http://maven.apache.org>`_ will also be used to build the project and manage its dependencies.

 About the process
 -----------------

-We will create a process called ``gs:splitPolygon`` in a class called ``wps-demo``.
+We will create a process called ``gs:splitPolygon`` in a project called ``wps-demo``.
 This process will split a polygon by a line.
-Both the line and the polygon will be inputs, and the result will be a multipolygon?
+Both the line and the polygon will be inputs, and the result will be the resulting split Geometry (usually a set of polygons).

-.. todo:: Is ``wps-demo`` a class, a package, or something else?

-.. todo:: Are the input and output geometries written above correct?

 Create the Java Project